Adrian Smith (architect): Contributions to architecture

-The petal shape of Burj Khalifa was a major architectural contribution by Smith.
-The shape of Burj Khalifa was inspired by the Spider Lily flower.
-The three petal shape re-configures as the building height increases.
-The change in pattern along the height does not allow flow pattern to organize.
-This confuses the wind and saves the building from the effect of vortex shedding.
-Smith was also credited to introduce the first large-scale commercial passive double-wall structure in the United States located at 601 Congress Street in Boston in 2006.
+The petal shape of the Burj Khalifa was a major architectural contribution by Smith.
+The shape of the Burj Khalifa was inspired by the spider lily flower.
+The three-petal shape reconfigures as the building height increases.
+The change in pattern along the height does not allow the flow pattern to organize.
+This confuses the wind and protects the building from the effects of vortex shedding.
+Smith was also credited with introducing the first large-scale commercial passive double-wall structure in the United States, located at 601 Congress Street in Boston in 2006.

 Recognition

-Projects Smith designed have won over 125 awards including 5 international awards, 9 National American Institute of Architects Awards, 35 State and Chicago AIA Awards, and 3 Urban Land Institute Awards for Excellence.
+Projects Smith designed have won over 125 awards, including 5 international awards, 9 National American Institute of Architects Awards, 35 State and Chicago AIA Awards, and 3 Urban Land Institute Awards for Excellence.
 He was the recipient of the CTBUH 2011 Lynn S. Beedle Lifetime Achievement Award.
-Smith's work at SOM has been featured in museums in the United States, South America, Europe, Asia and the Middle East.
+Smith's work at SOM has been featured in museums in the United States, South America, Europe, Asia, and the Middle East.
 He is a Senior Fellow of the Design Futures Council.

 Selected projects

-The following is an abridged list of work Smith was primarily responsible for as a partner at Skidmore, Owings & Merrill: or as Design Partner at Adrian Smith + Gordon Gill Architecture.
+The following is an abridged list of work Smith was primarily responsible for, as a partner at Skidmore, Owings & Merrill: or as Design Partner at Adrian Smith + Gordon Gill Architecture.